Code-Institute-Submissions/Cuisine/README.md

 For example, please read the user stories below (from which we based our design decisions):

-* **User A**: "I want to be able to find recipes, and be able to read theingredients from my smartphone on the go"
+* **User A**: "I want to be able to find recipes, and be able to read the ingredients from my smartphone"

 * **User B**: "I want to be able to digitize my recipes, so I won't need to keepmy old cookbooks anymore"